openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None

-  :width:
+  :pitch:
-    The width of the lattice cell in the x- and y- (and z-) directions.
+    The pitch between lattice cells in the x- and y- (and z-) directions.

     *Default*: None